 2. Start Offering Discounts

-Although discounts may not immediately strike you as a great way to bring in money, they can actually help you if you manage them wisely.
-Offer small discounts that will not impact your bottom line much but that will incentivize new and old customers to come back for your goods or services.
-Depending on the way you run your small business, you may instead want to offer a small discount to customers who pay off their accounts early or incentivize your customer referral program with discounts.
+Although discounts may not immediately strike you as a great way to bring in money, they can help you manage them wisely.
+Offer small discounts that will not impact your bottom line much, but that will incentivize new and old customers to come back for your goods or services.
+Depending on how you run your small business, you may instead want to offer a small discount to customers who pay off their accounts early or incentivize your customer referral program with discounts.

 3. Send Invoices Quickly

-Obviously, if your customers do not yet have an invoice, you will not be getting paid.
-By focusing on getting invoices out as quickly as possible, you will decrease cash flow problems and be able to use this money in obtaining new products or services.
-Consider using accounting software that can instantly turn your receipts and records into simple yet stylish invoices for customers to pay and that can also help you track money inflow and outflow for your small business.
+If your customers do not yet have an invoice, you will not be getting paid.
+By focusing on getting invoices out as quickly as possible, you will decrease cash flow problems and use this money to obtain new products or services.
+Consider using accounting software that can instantly turn your receipts and records into stylish yet straightforward invoices for customers to pay, and that can also help you track money inflow and outflow for your small business.

 4. Offer Multiple Payment Options